snadim02/snadim02.github.io/_posts/2026-05-30-bookshelf-evol.md

 ![Craft bins before](../assets/img/craft-bins-before.jpg){: .mx-auto.d-block :}

-Paper grocery bags are excellent art canvases, but 18"-wide cabinet shelves for stacking over them are impossible to find!
+Paper grocery and takeout bags are easy to stash here and make excellent art canvases! *However,* it was impossible to find 18"-wide cabinet shelves for stacking over them!
 We're using a [computer monitor riser stand](https://a.co/d/0jlOWPHG) to stack these new [click-shut bins](https://a.co/d/01HQWnOl) above.
-And yes, the switch-up was worth it to accommodate this excellent [science experiments kit](https://a.co/d/04PFcXLN). :alembic: :test_tube:
+And yes, the switch-up was worth it to accommodate this excellent [science experiments kit](https://a.co/d/04PFcXLN)! :alembic: :test_tube:

 ![Monitor risers](../assets/img/phone-fix-3.jpg){: .mx-auto.d-block :}